holdenk/spark-testing-base/README.md

             <scope>test</scope>
         </dependency>

-How to use it inside your code ?? have a look at the [wiki](https://github.com/holdenk/spark-testing-base/wiki) page.
+How to use it inside your code? have a look at the [wiki](https://github.com/holdenk/spark-testing-base/wiki) page.

 Note that new versions (0.0.8+) are built against Spark 1.3.0+ for simplicity, but if you need an old version file an issue and I will re-enable cross-builds for older versions.